Style Other / Ref.12995

 Diameter: 20'' ⅛ 51cm

-This pair of three foot stands made of black painted wood and adorned with numerous finely chiseled gilt bronzes, was made by the French furniture maker Charles Guillaume Diehl (1811 – 1885) and presented during the International Exhibition of 1867.
+This pair of three foot stands made of black painted wood and adorned with numerous finely chiseled silvered bronzes by the electroplating technic, was made by the French furniture maker Charles Guillaume Diehl (1811 – 1885) and presented during the International Exhibition of 1867.

 Charles-Guillaume Diehl was a German furniture maker naturalized French in 1872, specialized in the creation of small furniture.
 His production is known for the furniture often made with rare woods, adorned with bronze and very luxurious His mastery is rewarded with a silver medal during the International exhibition of 1867 in Paris.
 He also participated in many other exhibitions like L'Exposition des Beaux-Arts appliqués à l'industrie in 1869, the International Exhibition of Vienne in 1873 where he won a progress medal and the International Exhibition of Paris in 1878 where he was out of contest because his past successes Until his death, he made numerous furniture pour the Parisian and International high class.